- Why Choose to Watch the Northern Lights at the Jokulsarlon Glacier Lagoon?

-How can you experience the Northern Lights over “The Crown Jewel of Iceland,” Jökulsárlón Glacier Lagoon?
+How can you experience the Northern Lights over “The Crown Jewel of Iceland,” Jokulsarlon glacier lagoon?
 What does it look like when these two beautiful, yet separate natural phenomena come together?
 What is the best time of year to make this dream a reality?
-Read on to find out more about the Northern Lights at Jökulsárlón Glacier Lagoon.
+Read on to find out more about the Northern Lights at Jokulsarlon glacier lagoon.

 People travel to Iceland for many reasons, though the vast majority will readily admit that it is the country’s natural beauty that first attracted them to come here.
 Be it the gnarled mountain ranges, the billowing geothermal vents, or the tumbling waterfalls, it is Iceland’s untouched and undeveloped wild side that has helped reach out to the hearts and minds of millions of travelers worldwide.
 If you're looking to stay near this amazing location, check out the many hotels and accommodations at the Jokulsarlon glacier lagoon.

 - Get to know more about the aurora borealis by reading What are the Northern Lights?